 London Lodge-Available for Rent

 London Lodge stays are now fully booked for 2017.
-We look forward to welcoming all those who have booked with us!

 If you have any questions, please contact Matthew Wilkinson via [email protected].

 Built in 1793 by the first Earl of Carnarvon, London Lodge formalised the entry to Highclere Park, and was constructed to celebrate the Earl’s entry to the peerage.

 The imposing stone archway, dressed with Coade stone and filled by the heavy iron gates, framed a grand entrance for family and visitors alike.
 The individual lodges, to either side were added later, most probably around 1840.
 Over the past two years they have been painstakingly restored by the current Earl and his wife to provide unique and luxurious accommodation for two.